All an architect needs to know when designing a hotel, from the general aesthetics to guests’ experience, through 6 simple steps.10 mins read

 STEP 1: The importance of storytelling through a dynamic Hotel Concept

-Τhe Hotel Concept does not only specifies the architectural structure of the property, but it also affects greatly other important parts, such as:
+Τhe Hotel Concept does not only specify the architectural structure of the property, but it also affects greatly other important parts, such as:

 - The hotel’s facilities, such as restaurants and food branding, but also wellness facilities.